Ryan Daly: Saint Joseph's

 On April 9, 2018, Daly revealed that he was transferring to Saint Joseph's over offers from Temple and Xavier.
 He sat out his next season due to National Collegiate Athletic Association transfer rules.
 On January 11, 2020, Daly recorded 28 points and eight rebounds and made a game-tying circus shot from three-point range to force overtime in an 89–83 loss to Davidson.
 His shot was ranked number one on SportsCenters Top 10 plays of the day.
 On February 1, Daly scored a career-high 35 points along with seven rebounds, six assists and three steals in a 78–73 loss to Saint Louis.
 As a junior, he averaged 20.6 points, 6.9 rebounds, 4.3 assists and 1.2 steals per game.
 He led the A10 conference in scoring, and led the Hawks in scoring, rebounding and assists.
 Daly averaged the most points by a Saint Joseph's player since Jameer Nelson in the 2003–04 season.
 He was named to the Third Team All-Atlantic 10 and First Team All-Big 5.
 After the season, Daly declared for the 2020 NBA draft, before withdrawing to return to Saint Joseph's for his redshirt senior year.
 He averaged a team-high18.5 points and 6.0 rebounds per game as a senior.

 Professional career

 After going undrafted in the 2021 NBA draft, Daly signed with the Chicago Bulls for 2021 NBA Summer League.
 He was selected with the eighth pick of the second round of the 2021 NBA G League draft by the Motor City Cruise.
 However, he did not make the opening day roster.
 On December 21, 2021, Daly signed with the Maine Celtics, but was waived the next day after playing one game, being subsequently claimed off waivers by the Agua Caliente Clippers.
 On January 11, 2022, Daly was reacquired and then later waived by the Agua Caliente Clippers.

-Ryan has since been employed by the University of Albany men's basketball team as an assistant coach as of 2022.
+Ryan was then hired by the University of Albany men's basketball team as an assistant coach in 2022.